tigerfarm/work/book/SecurityProxyPKCV/README.md

   501 47969 47967   0 11:15AM ??
 0:00.04 (squid-1) --kid squid-1 -f /Users/dave/Library/Preferences/squid.conf
 ````

+I used the default settings.

 <img src="squid01.jpg" width="400"/>

-Get the laptop's local IP address for use in Squid.
+To use the proxy from your laptop, get the laptop's local IP address for use in Squid.
 ````
 $ ifconfig -X en0
 en0: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500